ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Who says print is dead?

         When you sit down with customers or talk to people at trade shows, you've got to leave something behind.
 Something memorable.
-To touch.
+Something to touch.
 To read.
 To experience.
 Same thing goes for your storefront, food truck, or pizza place.

         With high-quality print materials, your products pop off the page.
 Your mission is undeniable.
 Your brand?
 It's unbeatable!
 With well-written, beautifully designed print collateral, you can attract, engage, and activate your audience.